-If proper and healthy foods are not consumed a person’s body will be deprived of essential nutrients, build up excessive unhealthy components such as fat, and become unable to sustain normal functions.
-This is already a huge problem in America since research has shown that obese people account for more than 33 percent of all Americans.
-Other studies have shown that as much as 75 percent of Americans are overweight.
-Therefore, keeping an appropriate body weight is necessary for long life and optimum health.
+Obesity is already a huge problem in America.
+Research has shown that obese people account for more than 35% of all Americans.
+Other studies have shown that as much as 68% of Americans are overweight.
+Therefore, keeping an appropriate body weight is necessary for a long life and optimum health.

 Many people want to live longer and healthier.
-The problem is that some people refuse to have the discipline and the commitment to make the necessary lifestyle adjustments in their lives.
-People who are able to channel their will in such a way that they can show self-control and discipline to eat right, exercise, and cut out bad habits will see good results.
-They are most likely to live longer and healthier lives than people who do not.
+The problem is that some people refuse to have the discipline and the commitment to make the necessary lifestyle adjustments.
+If you can channel your will in such a way, that shows self-control and discipline to eat right, exercise, and cut out bad habits; you will likely see good results.

 To learn more about living longer and healthier, see these links: